What is Orchid doing?

 Orchid has produced a comprehensive range of penile cancer booklets and information for men who have been diagnosed or who are being treated for penile cancer.

 Penile cancer is very rare and often many healthcare professionals such as GPs may never have encountered the condition during their entire careers.
-This can sometimes lead to penile cancer being treated inappropriately leading to a delay in diagnosis.Orchid have helped create a GP e-learning tool for use by every GP in the country which explains more about the disease and how to refer men appropriately to a urologist for further investigation if a penile condition has not improved with treatment after two weeks.
+This can sometimes lead to penile cancer being treated inappropriately leading to a delay in diagnosis.Orchid are in the process of developing a GP e-learning tool for use by every GP in the country which explains more about the disease and how to refer men appropriately to a urologist for further investigation if a penile condition has not improved with treatment after two weeks.

 Orchid provides a National Male Cancer Telephone Helpline for anyone worried or affected by male cancer.
 This is a free service and is staffed by Orchid Male Cancer Information Nurse Specialists.